vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ## Portal services

 The Defender portal combines many Microsoft security services.

 **Service** | **Details**
 --- | ---
-**Microsoft Defender XDR**<br/><br/> Detect and respond to cybersecurity threats. | [Defender XDR includes a suite of services](/defender-xdr/microsoft-365-defender) that come together in the Defender portal to provide unified threat protection across the enterprise.<br/><br/> Defender XDR collects, correlates, and analyzes threat data and signals across endpoints and devices, identities, email, apps, and OT/IoT assets.<br/><br/> In the portal you can review, investigate, and respond to security alerts and incidents, automatically disrupt attacks, and proactively hunt for threats.
-[Learn more](defender-xdr-portal.md) about Defender XDR in the Defender portal.
+**Microsoft Defender XDR**<br/><br/> Detect and respond to cybersecurity threats. | [Defender XDR includes a suite of services](/defender-xdr/microsoft-365-defender) that come together in the Defender portal to provide unified threat protection across the enterprise.<br/><br/> Defender XDR collects, correlates, and analyzes threat data and signals across endpoints and devices, identities, email, apps, and OT/IoT assets.
+In the portal you can review, investigate, and respond to security alerts and incidents, automatically disrupt attacks, and proactively hunt for threats.<br/><br/>[Learn more](defender-xdr-portal.md) about Defender XDR in the Defender portal.
-**Microsoft Sentinel**<br/><br/> Collect, analyze, and manage security data at scale using automation and orchestration.| Microsoft Sentinel fully integrates with Defender XDR in the Defender portal, providing additional threat protection capabilities such as attack disruption, unified entities and incidents, and SOC optimization.<br/><br/> Alternatively, you can opt to use the Defender XDR connector to stream Defender XDR incidents, alerts, and events into Microsoft Sentinel, and view sychronized events in both portals.
-[Learn more](/azure/sentinel/microsoft-sentinel-defender-portal) about Microsoft Sentinel in the Defender portal.
+**Microsoft Sentinel**<br/><br/> Collect, analyze, and manage security data at scale using automation and orchestration.| Microsoft Sentinel fully integrates with Defender XDR in the Defender portal, providing additional threat protection capabilities such as attack disruption, unified entities and incidents, and SOC optimization.<br/><br/> Alternatively, you can opt to use the Defender XDR connector to stream Defender XDR alerts into Microsoft Sentinel, and view sychronized events in both portals.<br/><br/>[Learn more](/azure/sentinel/microsoft-sentinel-defender-portal) about Microsoft Sentinel in the Defender portal.
-**Microsoft Defender Threat Intelligence**<br/><br/> Integrate threat intelligence into SOC operations. | The [Defender Threat Intelligence](/defender/threat-intelligence/what-is-microsoft-defender-threat-intelligence-defender-ti) platform extends threat intelligence capabilities that are included in Defender XDR and Microsoft Sentinel.<br/><br/> Gather data from multiple sources to provide a pool of threat intelligence signals and data.
-Security teams use the data understand adversary activities, analyze attacks, and hunt for security threats.
+**Microsoft Defender Threat Intelligence**<br/><br/> Integrate threat intelligence into SOC operations. | The [Defender Threat Intelligence](/defender/threat-intelligence/what-is-microsoft-defender-threat-intelligence-defender-ti) platform extends the threat intelligence capabilities that are included in Defender XDR and Microsoft Sentinel.<br/><br/> Gather data from multiple sources to provide a pool of threat intelligence signals and data.
+Security teams use this to data to understand adversary activities, analyze attacks, and hunt for security threats.
-**Microsoft Security Exposure Management**<br/><br/> Proactively reduce security risk.| Use [Security Exposure Management](/security-exposure-management/microsoft-security-exposure-management) to reduce organizational attack surfaces and remediate security posture.<br/><br/> Continuously discover assets and data to get a unified view of security state.
-Use the additional data context that Security Exposure Management provides to visualize, analyze, and remediate weak areas of security.
+**Microsoft Security Exposure Management**<br/><br/> Proactively reduce security risk.| Use [Security Exposure Management](/security-exposure-management/microsoft-security-exposure-management) to reduce organizational attack surfaces and remediate security posture.<br/><br/> Continuously discover assets and data to get a comprehensive view of security across business assets.
+With the additional data context that Security Exposure Management provides, you can clearly visualize, analyze, and remediate weak areas of security.
-**Microsoft Defender for Cloud**<br/><br/> Protect cloud workloads. | [Defender for Cloud](/defender-xdr/microsoft-365-security-center-defender-cloud) improves multicloud security posture, and protects cloud workloads against security threats.<br/><br/> Defender for Cloud integrates into the Defender portal to provide an integrated view of cloud security alerts, and a single location for investigations.
+**Microsoft Defender for Cloud**<br/><br/> Protect cloud workloads. | [Defender for Cloud](/defender-xdr/microsoft-365-security-center-defender-cloud) improves multicloud security posture, and protects cloud workloads against threats.<br/><br/> Defender for Cloud integrates into the Defender portal to provide a unified view of cloud security alerts, and a single location for investigations.

 ## Accessing the portal

-In the **Permissions** page, control access to the Defender portal.
+In the **Permissions** page, configure access to the Defender portal.

 **Methods** | **Details**
 --- | ---
 [Global Microsoft Entra roles](/defender-xdr/m365d-permissions) | Accounts with these Global Microsoft Entra roles can access Microsoft Defender XDR functionality and data: Global administrator, Security administrator, Security Operator, Global Reader, Security Reader.
 [Custom roles](/defender-xdr/custom-roles) | Allow access to specific data, tasks, and features using custom roles.
 Custom roles control granular access, and can be used together with Microsoft Entra global roles.
-[Unified RBAC](/defender-xdr/manage-rbac) | Unified role-based access control (RBAC) provides a single permissions management model for controlling user permissions in the Defender portal, and across services within the portal.
+[Unified RBAC](/defender-xdr/manage-rbac) | Unified role-based access control (RBAC) provides a permissions management model for controlling user permissions in the Defender portal, and across services within the portal.

 ### Microsoft Sentinel permissions